hexchat/documentation/script_perl.rst

 Contact Information
 -------------------

-Contact Lian Wan Situ at <atmcmnky [at] yahoo.com> for questions, comments and corrections about this page or the Perl plugin itself.
-You can also find me in #xchat on freenode under the nick Khisanth.
+Feel free to pop into #hexchat on freenode if you have any comments and corrections about this page or the Perl plugin itself.

 .. raw:: html